radams15/CircuitTesterDocs/Implementation/docs/stage1.md

 My goal is to be able to have this section be relatively independent of the main window section, and have neither of them communicate directly, effectively making this stage a library.

-First, I made a prototype in Python in order to more easily test the algorithms, as starting with C++ would be slower because of the lack of functions such as `map` and list comprehensions.
-Overall though, C++ will result in a faster program than the equivalent Python because C++ is compiled whereas Python is not.
+First, I made a prototype in Python in order to more easily test the algorithms, as starting with C++ would be slower because of the lack of functions such as `map` and list comprehensions, as well as Numpy which was a great tool for my prototyping.
+Overall though, C++ will result in a faster program than the equivalent Python because C++ is compiled into machine code, whereas Python is not.

 I subsequently translated these two into equivalent C++ classes: